With many leadership roles to choose from, here you can forge your own leadership path

 As a peer mentor, you’ll play a positive role in shaping the college experience of your fellow Bison.
 With your encouragement and support, you’ll help them find the people, resources and opportunities they need.

-As a peer tutor in our Academic Resources Center, you can use your strong academic background to help others achieve their academic goals—and help them go further than they thought possible.
+As a peer tutor in our Academic Resource Center, you can use your strong academic background to help others achieve their academic goals—and help them go further than they thought possible.